Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 Clean the solution, rebuild the solution, and run it!
 Explore the sample by signing in, navigating to different pages, adding tasks, signing out, etc.  Create several user accounts in the Azure Management Portal, and create tasks as each different user.
 Create a Security Group in the Azure Management Portal, add users to it, and share tasks with the security group.

-Click on the user's login name on the top right corner to get a list of all the groups and roles that a user is part of.
+Click on `share` link to share a taslk with another user or a security group.

-You can use the `BulkCreateGroups.ps1` provided in the [App Creation Scripts](./AppCreationScripts/) folder to help test overage scenarios.
+Click on the user's login name on the top right corner (user@domain.com) to get a list of all the groups and roles that a user is part of.
+This page fetches the data from [Microsoft Graph](https://graph.microsoft.com).

 ## Deploy this Sample to Azure